 - Net carb to fiber ratio: 0.69

 Pureed raw coconut will add a creamy, satisfying texture to your smoothies.
-It’s also an excellent ingredient for keto fat bombs.
+It’s also a nutritious ingredient for keto fat bombs.

 #10: Coconut Flour